quandora/qed/README.md

 This example is using an internal array of countries.
 But you can also use **AJAX** to fetch the suggest matchings you want to display.

-I will provide you soon an example on using ajax (through JQuery) on doing this.
+I will provide you soon an example on using ajax (through JQuery) for doing this.